Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Method Overview

 \section{Method Overview}

-The \persist algorithm takes as input the spatially resolved expression of a large number of genes over a fixed set of co-ordinates.
-For each gene, \persist computes a single number, the \emph{Coefficient of Spatial Structure} (CoSS), that quantifies the amount of spatial structure in that gene's expression pattern (figure \ref{persist_outline}a).
-In this section we provide an overview of how \persist computes the CoSS for a single gene (figure \ref{persist_outline}); for a more complete description see \emph{Methods}.
+We take as input the spatially resolved expression of a large number of genes over a fixed set of co-ordinates.
+For each gene, we use persistent homology to compute a single number, the \emph{Coefficient of Spatial Structure} (CoSS), that quantifies the amount of spatial structure in that gene's expression pattern (figure \ref{persist_outline}a).
+In this section we provide a non-technical overview of how we compute the CoSS for a single gene (figure \ref{persist_outline}).
+For for a full description see \emph{Methods}.

-The CoSS for a gene is computed by looking at the number and significance of expression `hotspots’ in the tissue - regions of substantially higher gene expression than surrounding tissue.
+Roughly speaking, the CoSS for a gene is computed by looking at the number and significance of regions of substantially higher or lower gene expression than the surrounding tissue.

-For each gene, \persist computes a smoothed version of the gene’s expression (figure \ref{persist_outline}b, \cite{wasserman}).
-Intuitively, for SVGs the surface plot of this smoothed expression should be more ``hilly". \persist then looks at \emph{level sets} of the smoothed expression - regions of the underlying tissue where the smoothed expression exceeds a certain threshold (figure \ref{persist_outline}e). \persist considers the level sets over a continuous range of thresholds, from the maximum value of the smoothed expression down to zero.
+First we compute a smoothed version of the gene’s expression (figure \ref{persist_outline}b, \cite{wasserman}).
+Intuitively, for SVGs we would expect the surface plot of this smoothed expression to be more `hilly'.
+We then look at \emph{level sets} of the smoothed expression - regions of the underlying tissue where the smoothed expression exceeds a specified threshold (figure \ref{persist_outline}e).
+We consider these level sets over a continuous range of thresholds, from the maximum value of the smoothed expression down to zero.
 Regions of higher expression will be present in the level set at higher thresholds than regions of lower expression.
-As the threshold varies from its maximum down to zero, a region of the tissue that has significantly higher expression than the surrounding tissue will appear (be ``born") as a disconnected component in the level set at a high threshold, and will only merge with the rest of the tissue (``die") at a low threshold, when the surrounding tissue appears in the level set \cite{wasserman}.
+As the threshold varies from its maximum down to zero, a region of the tissue that has significantly higher expression than the surrounding tissue will appear (in the language of persistent homlogy, it will be `born') as a disconnected component in the level set at a high threshold, and will only merge with the rest of the tissue (`die') at a low threshold, when the surrounding tissue appears in the level set \cite{wasserman}.
 By contrast, a region with expression only slightly higher than the surrounding tissue will die shortly after it is born.
-By looking at the ``lifetime" of a hotspot - the difference between its birth and death threshold - we can measure the significance of the hotspot, and distinguish spatial signal from spatial noise.
+By looking at the `lifetime' of a hotspot - the difference between its birth and death threshold - we can measure the significance of the hotspot, and distinguish spatial signal from spatial noise.